10 Greatest Megalithic Sites In Ireland You Must Visit Now

 6 – Hill of Tara – County Meath

-The Hill of Tara is another ancient archaeological complex that is located in County Meath, about 15 minutes by car from Navan.
+The Hill of Tara is an ancient archaeological complex that is located in County Meath, about 15 minutes by car from Navan.

 According to Irish mythology, Tara was considered the most important political and ceremonial site in ancient pagan Ireland.
 So nothing to do with a girl’s name!